paritytech/txwrapper/examples/README.md

 ## Offline vs. Online

-In `./index.ts`, the `rpcToNode` function is the only function that needs to be called online.
+In the examples, the `rpcToNode` function is the only function that needs to be called with internet access.
 Everything else can be performed offline.
-In particular, this example shows how to perform the following offline:
+In particular, this example shows how to perform the following operations offline:

-- Generate a tx
+- Generate a tx,
-- Create its signing payload
+- Create its signing payload,
-- Sign the signing payload
+- Sign the signing payload,
-- Derive the tx hash
+- Derive the tx hash,
-- Decode at various levels of the tx lifecycle
+- Decode at various levels of the tx lifecycle.